-Management Measure Measurable Goals Annual Report Requirement Regulatory mechanism are required to be consistent with the currently effective Tennessee Construction General Permit (CGP, TNR100000).
-Note: This reporting element won't be seen in the annual report until after the subsequent CGP has been issued.
-NPDES general permit for construction stormwater runoff with an effective after September 30, 2026, modifications to ordinances or other regulatory mechanisms for construction site runoff control must be effective and implemented within 18 months of the effective date of a Tennessee Construction General Permit (CGP, TNR100000); Identify if the regulatory mechanisms for construction site runoff control have been updated to be consistent with CGP and are effective & implemented within 18 months of the effective date of the subsequent CGP
+Management Measure Measurable Goals Annual Report Requirement Regulatory mechanism are NPDES general permit Identify if the required to be consistent with the currently effective Tennessee Construction General Permit (CGP, TNR100000).
+Note: This reporting element won't be seen in the annual report until after the subsequent CGP has been issued. for construction stormwater runoff with an effective after September 30, 2026, modifications to ordinances or other regulatory mechanisms for construction site runoff control must be effective and implemented within 18 months of the effective date of a Tennessee Construction General regulatory mechanisms for construction site runoff control have been updated to be consistent with CGP and are effective & implemented within 18 months of the effective date of the subsequent CGP Permit (CGP, TNR100000);

-Management Measure Measurable Goals Annual Report Requirement An inventory of actively permitted public and private construction sites that result in a total land disturbance as defined in subpart 4.2.4.d Maintain an up-to-date inventory with all information identified subpart 4.2.4.d -total number of active construction activities 7.2.7.0 Total number of active non-priority construction activities with incomplete inventory information Construction site plans review and approval Establish policies- Total number of development and review and approval (or denial) of all plans and review 100% of all new development and redevelopment and established policie and procedures projects accordingly - Yes/No Were all new development and redevelopment projects reviewed in accordance with the established policy and procedure?
+Annual Report Management Measure Measurable Goals Requirement An inventory of actively permitted public and private construction sites that result in a total land disturbance as defined in subpart 4.2.4.d Maintain an up-to-date inventory with all information identified subpart 4.2.4.d -total number of active construction activities Total number of active non-priority construction activities with incomplete inventory information Construction site plans review and approval Establish policies and/or procedures for review and approval (or denial) of all plans and review 100% of all new development and redevelopment projects accordingly - Total number of new development and redevelopment projects reviewed in accordance with established policies and procedures - Yes/No Were all new development and redevelopment projects reviewed in accordance with the established policy and procedure?
 Mechanisms or plans for public access to information on new development and redevelopment projects and receiving and considering comments from the public on those new development and redevelopment projects.
 The Measurable Goals and Annual Reporting requirements for this management measures a implemented Public Involvement MCM and reported under subpart 4.2.2 Procedures for permittee inspectors to evaluate and document construction site compliance.
 Inspect a minimum of 10% of active non- priority construction sites in accordance - Total number of active non-priority construction activities

-Management Measure Measurable Goals Annual Report Requirement with Stormwater Management Program - Yes/No Were all non- priority active construction activities inspections conducted accordance with Stormwater Management Program Priority construction activities; -Conduct Pre- construction meetings at 100% of Priority Construction Activities - Total Number of Priority Construction Activities - Yes/No Did all Priority Construction Activities that have Pre- Construction meetings? - Inspect 100% of all of Priority Construction Activities at least once per calendar month - Yes/No Were all priority Construction Activities inspected at least once per calendar month?
+Annual Report Management Measure Measurable Goals Requirement with Stormwater Management Program - Yes/No Were all non- priority active construction activities inspections conducted accordance with Stormwater Management Program Priority construction activities; -Conduct Pre- construction meetings at 100% of Priority Construction Activities Total Number of Priority Construction Activities Yes/No Did all Priority Construction Activities that have Pre- Construction meetings? - Inspect 100% of all of Priority Construction Activities at least once per calendar month - Yes/No Were all priority Construction Activities inspected at least once per calendar month?